Kartik-Kumar12/Vehicle-Rental-System-Oops-Project-2/README.md

 ### GOAL OF THE PROJECT
 This project has biased approach towards concepts of OOPs like abstraction , polymorphism , inheritence
 <div> <b>Note:</b>
-This project can be implemented with different appoaches and with more efficiency but we have focused mainly on OOPs part
+This project can be implemented with different appoaches and with more efficiency but i have focused mainly on OOPs part
 <b>Hints :</b>
    like connecting with database or excel file keeping track of vehicles and customers and can easily manipulate them using OS module in python
 </div>